 - Cream the butter and icing sugar together until it is light and fluffy.

-- Add the cornflour and flour and mix well.
+- Add in the vanilla essence, cornflour and flour and mix well.

 - Roll out the dough to a 5mm thickness and using a small, round cookie cutter, cut out the cookies.